Generalized duality, Hamiltonian formalism and new brackets: The Legendre-Clairaut transform

 \section{The Legendre-Clairaut transform}

-An alternative way to deal with the supremum condition (\ref{pl}) is to consider the related multidimensional Clairaut equation \cite{dup_belg2009}.
 The connection between the Legendre transform, convexity and the Clairaut equation has a long story \cite{kam,ste} (see also \cite{arnold1}).
+Here we present an alternative way to deal with the supremum condition (\ref{pl}) and consider the related multidimensional Clairaut equation (which was proposed in \cite{dup_belg2009}).

 We differentiate (\ref{hq}) by the momenta $p_{A}$ and use the supremum condition (\ref{pl}) to get

 which can be called the \textit{dual supremum condition} (indeed this gives the first set of the Hamilton equations, see below).
 The relations (\ref{pl}), (\ref{hq}) and (\ref{hv}) together represent a particular case of the Donkin theorem (see e.g. \cite{goldstein1}).